benrr101/node-taglib-sharp/docs/classes/ApeTagItem.md

 • `get` **isReadOnly**(): `boolean`

-Gets whether or not the current instance is flagged as read-only on disk.
+Gets whether the current instance is flagged as read-only on disk.

 #### Returns